Chicago Blackhawks: 2009–2010: The Stanley Cup returns to Chicago

 Chicago skyline with the CNA Center showing the Blackhawks logo, the Smurfit-Stone Building reading "Go Hawks", and the Blue Cross Blue Shield Tower reading "Hawks win" the night after the 2009–10 Chicago Blackhawks won the 2010 Stanley Cup Final, viewed from the Petrillo Music Shell lawn in Grant Park.

-Prior to the 2009–10 season, the Blackhawks made another major free agent purchase, signing Marian Hossa to a 12-year, US$62.8 million contract.
-The team also acquired Tomas Kopecky, John Madden and Richard Petiot.
+Prior to the 2009–10 season, the Blackhawks made another major free agent purchase, signing Marián Hossa to a 12-year, US$62.8 million contract.
+The team also acquired Tomáš Kopecký, John Madden and Richard Petiot.
 In early July, general manager Dale Tallon and the Blackhawks management came under fire when the National Hockey League Players' Association (NHLPA) claimed that the team did not submit offers to their restricted free agents before the deadline.
 In the worst-case scenario, the team's unsigned restricted free agents at the time, including Calder Memorial Trophy finalist Kris Versteeg, would have become unrestricted free agents.
 Despite the ordeal, the Blackhawks were able to sign Versteeg and all of their restricted free agents before the NHLPA could take further action.
 On July 14, 2009, the Blackhawks demoted Dale Tallon to the position of senior adviser.
 Stan Bowman, son of Scotty Bowman, was promoted to general manager.
 The Blackhawks continued to sell-out games, with the best average attendance of 21,356 over the Montreal Canadiens' 21,273 in the NHL, and had a total of 854,267, excluding the playoffs.
 The Blackhawks reached the one million mark in game 3 of the conference finals against the San Jose Sharks.